What are Parabens & are Parabens in Makeup Safe?

 The trouble doesn’t stop there, though.
 Similar to oxybenzone, these preservative ingredients are now being found within the bodies of animals such as fish, black bears, and birds, including the endangered bald eagle and albatross.
 These findings indicate that parabens are not only unsafe for humans, but they may also present safety concerns for the environment at large.
 We can theorize about the effect of parabens present within the human species, but it’s uncertain what negative side effects these chemicals might have on the metabolism, reproductive health, or genetic expression of our animal counterparts.

 There’s also been paraben levels detected in wastewater, swimming pools, rivers, soil, and house dust.
 Why?
 Because products that contain toxic chemicals and are applied to the skin have the potential to be washed away within our sewage system and released into the environment—whether it’s washed down the shower drain or flushed away within our urine—thereby threatening our ecosystem in a number of ways.
-If you don’t believe us, just read up about coral reef safe sunscreen and how only one drop of oxybenzone in an Olympic-sized pool is enough to kill a species that’s been around for thousands of years.
+If you don’t believe us, just read up about coral reef safe* sunscreen and how only one drop of oxybenzone in an Olympic-sized pool is enough to kill a species that’s been around for thousands of years.
 Seriously!
+So next time, consider using specially made reef safe* sunscreen when you head to the beach.

 If that sounds shocking, we don’t blame you for being surprised.
 Most big-name manufacturers in the cosmetic industry don’t exactly broadcast the dangerous side effects of their cheap, mass market ingredients.
 But it’s up to you, as a responsible consumer, to read all about anti-pollution skincare and how you can do your part simply by making informed, eco-conscious shopping decisions.
 By browsing our line of safe Colorescience cosmetics, you don’t have to worry about reading labels all day long; you can rest assured knowing that our products are both good for the environment and great for your complexion.